liamwalsh1980/Milestone-Project-1/README.md

 ### User Stories
 1. I am a parent with a young child that's just been diagnosed with Autism.
 I need some general advice on what to do, now that I know what my child's condition is.
 I don't necessarily need specific advice at this stage, I just need to be pointed in the right direction.

 1. I have a teenage Son who has Autism.
 He only wants to play on his computer games every day.
 He hardly leaves the house and I'm concerned about his health and wellbeing.
+I would like some help with improving my Son's life style.

 1. I have five children.
 The two youngest have been diagnosed with Autism at different levels on the spectrum.
 I spend a lot of time with them which leaves little time left to spend with my older children and husband.
 I am in need of some support to free up more time whilst keeping all my children happy and entertained.

 1. I work for a large Autism charity and see that Embrace Autism is offering advice and support from a parent's point of view with experience raising a child on the Autistic spectrum.
 How do I reach out to the founders of this website to provide more information and advice to help assist their site visitors?

 1. I'm a teenager with Autism and have high-level sensory need.
 I find it difficult to wear a face mask when I'm in shops and with most shops insisting, people wear one, it's becoming very hard to go out.
 Is there anything I can do to make it easier for me when shopping?

 ### Design Process